Unsafe Deserialization

 Description

 Converting an object state or data structure into a storable or transmissible format is called serialization.
-Deserialization is the opposite - the process of extracting the serialized data to reconstruct the original object version.
+Deserialization is the opposite; it’s the process of extracting the serialized data to reconstruct the original object version.

 Unsafe Deserialization issues arise when an attacker can pass ad hoc malicious data into user-supplied data to be deserialized.
-This could result in arbitrary object injection into the application that might influence the correct target behavior.
+This could result in arbitrary object injection into the application, potentially influencing its intended behavior.

 Impact

-A successful Unsafe Deserialization attack can result in the full compromise of the confidentiality, integrity, and availability of the target system, and the oft-cited Equifax breach is the best example of the worst outcome that can arise.
-In Equifax’s case, an unsafe Java deserialization attack leveraging the Struts 2 framework resulted in remote code execution, which, in turn, led to the largest data breach in history.
+A successful Unsafe Deserialization attack can result in the full compromise of the confidentiality, integrity, and availability of the target system, and the oft-cited Equifax breach is an example of the worst-case outcome.
+In Equifax’s case, an unsafe Java deserialization attack leveraging the Struts 2 framework resulted in Remote Code Execution, which, in turn, led to the largest data breach in history.

 Prevention